 More floorstanders can be found in Empire 3 on the ground floor, where ProAc will be showing and demonstrating models from its flagship K-Series.

 Pro-Ject will be showcasing its Colourful Audio System – a complete package that includes the Debut Carbon Evo turntable, all-in-one network streaming amplifier Maia S3 and Speaker Box 5 S2 bookshelf speakers.
-Fingers crossed they're bringing the lovely golden yellow finish.
+Fingers crossed they're bringing the lovely golden yellow finish (and they did!)

 This year, personnel from hi-res streaming specialist Qobuz – the official streaming service of the show – will be on hand to answer all your streaming-related questions.
 They will also be curating a set of bespoke playlists and offering all visitors to the show a free 60-day Qobuz trial.